Brown Sugar Simple Syrup for Coffee

-This brown sugar simple syrup is my absolute favorite thing to use for my favorite brown sugar coffee.
-It adds the perfect amount of rich caramel-like sweetness to your morning coffee, tea, or any other beverages.
-This simple recipe is quick, easy, and way cheaper than the Starbucks version.
+This brown sugar simple syrup is my absolute favorite thing to use for homemade iced coffee, especially my brown sugar iced coffee.
+It adds the perfect amount of rich caramel-like sweetness to your morning coffee or tea.
+This simple recipe is quick, easy, and way cheaper than Starbucks.

 A close up shot of a spoonful of brown sugar syrup.

 Coffee lovers, you have arrived at the right place.
-If you’re trying to get into the routine of making your own homemade lattes or coffee, you absolutely have to introduce this delicious coffee syrup into your rotation.
+If you’re trying to get into the routine of making your own homemade lattes or coffee, you absolutely have to introduce this delicious coffee syrup into your rotation (and then try my Sugar Cookie Coffee Syrup next!).
+Here’s why you’ll love it:

-• It’s simple!
+• It’s SO simple!
 Making your own brown sugar syrup might sound daunting, but I promise, it could not be easier.
-All you have to do is put your ingredients into a small sauce pan and let it simmer!
-And PS- there’s only 3 ingredients!
+All you have to do is put your ingredients (there’s only 3!) into a small sauce pan and let it simmer!

-• It’s amazing.
+• It’s better than drive through.
 Once you try homemade brown sugar syrup you’re going to want to make your coffee at home.
-It’s SO good and has the best flavor.
+It’s SO good and has the best flavor for both hot and iced coffees.

 • It’s versatile.
-You can add this for both hot and iced beverages, or even use it in baked goods, oats, or anything that you’d typically add sweetener to.
+You can add this for both hot and iced beverages, or even use it in baked goods, oats, or anything that you’d typically add a liquid sweetener to.

-• It’s going to save you money!
-Hitting the drive through for coffee these days can run you literal hundreds of dollars each month!
+• Money saver!
+Hitting the drive through for coffee these days can run you hundreds of dollars each month!
+This syrup is honestly even better than the Starbucks version and significantly cheaper to make yourself.

 The next time your tempted to grab a brown sugar latte from your local coffee shop, whip up this homemade version and thank me later!